core-wg/oscore/draft-ietf-core-object-security.md

 | 60 | Size1          | * |   | * |
 +----+----------------+---+---+---+

- E = Encrypt and Integrity Protect
+ E = Encrypt and Integrity Protect (Inner)
- I = Integrity Protect only
+ I = Integrity Protect only (Outer)
- U = Unprotected
+ U = Unprotected (Outer)
  * = Special
 ~~~~~~~~~~~
 {: #fig-option-protection title="Protection of CoAP Options" artwork-align="center"}

-Unless specified otherwise, CoAP options not listed in {{fig-option-protection}} SHALL be encrypted and integrity protected and processed as class E options.
+Unless specified otherwise, CoAP options not listed in {{fig-option-protection}} SHALL be Inner.

 Specifications of new CoAP options SHOULD define how they are processed with OSCOAP.
-New COAP options SHOULD be of class E and SHOULD NOT have outer values unless a proxy needs to read that option value.
-If a certain option has both inner and outer values, the two values SHOULD NOT be the same.
+A new COAP option SHOULD be Inner unless it requires proxy processing.
+If a certain option has both Inner and Outer message fields, the two values SHOULD NOT be the same.

-### Class E Options {#class-e}
+### Inner Options {#inner-options}

-For options in class E (see {{fig-option-protection}}) the option in the original CoAP message, if present, SHALL be encrypted and integrity protected between the endpoints.
-Hence the actions resulting from the use of such options is analogous to communicating in a protected manner directly with the endpoint.
+Inner (marked with 'x' in column E of {{fig-option-protection}}) options work analogously to communicating in a protected manner directly with the endpoint.
 For example, a client using an If-Match option will not be served by a proxy.

-The sending endpoint SHALL write the class E option from the original CoAP message into the plaintext of the COSE object.
+The sending endpoint SHALL write the class E options present in the original CoAP message into the plaintext of the COSE object {{plaintext}}.

-Except for the special options (* in {{fig-option-protection}}), the sending endpoint SHALL NOT use outer options of class E. However, note that an intermediary may, legitimately or not, add, change, or remove an outer option.

-Except for the special options, the receiving endpoint SHALL discard any outer options of class E from the OSCOAP message and SHALL write the Class E options present in the plaintext of the COSE object into the decrypted CoAP message.
+The receiving endpoint SHALL write the Class E options present in the plaintext of the COSE object into the decrypted CoAP message.

+### Outer Options {#outer-options}

+Outer options (marked with 'x' in column U or I of {{fig-option-protection}}) are used to support proxy operations.

+The sending endpoint SHALL include the class U and class I options present in the original message to the options part of the OSCOAP message.
+Class I options (marked with 'x' in column I of {{fig-option-protection}}) SHALL be integrity protected between the endpoints as specified in {{AAD}}.
+All Outer options, including the Object-Security option, SHALL be encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included outer option value.

+The receiving endpoint SHALL include the class U and class I options present in the OSCOAP message in the decrypted CoAP message.

+### Special Options

+Some options require special processing, marked with an asterisk ('*') in {{fig-option-protection}}.
+An asterisk in the columns E and U indicate that the option may be Inner and/or Outer; the processing is specified in this section.

 #### Max-Age {#max-age}

-An inner Max-Age option, like other class E options, is used as defined in {{RFC7252}} taking into account that it is not accessible to proxies.
+The Inner Max-Age option is used to specify the freshness of the resource, as defined in {{RFC7252}}, end-to-end from the server to the client, taking into account that the option it is not accessible to proxies.
+The Inner Max-Age SHALL be processed by OSCOAP as specified in {{inner-options}}.

+The Outer Max-Age option is used to avoid unnecessary caching of OSCOAP responses.
 Since OSCOAP binds CoAP responses to requests, a cached response would not be possible to use for any other request.
-To avoid unnecessary caching, a server MAY add an outer Max-Age option with value zero to OSCOAP responses (see Section 5.6.1 of {{RFC7252}}).
-The outer Max-Age option is not integrity protected.
+A server MAY set a Class U Max-Age option with value zero to OSCOAP responses (see Section 5.6.1 of {{RFC7252}}) and process it according to {{outer-options}}.
+The Outer Max-Age option value SHALL be ignored by the OSCOAP client.

 #### The Block Options {#block-options}

 Blockwise {{RFC7959}} is an optional feature.
-An implementation MAY comply with {{RFC7252}} and the Object-Security option without implementing {{RFC7959}}.
-An endpoint supporting OSCOAP and {{RFC7959}} MUST support the Request-Tag Option {{I-D.amsuess-core-repeat-request-tag}}.
+An implementation MAY support {{RFC7252}} and the Object-Security option without supporting {{RFC7959}}.
+The Block options are used to secure message fragmentation end-to-end (Inner options) or for proxies to fragment the message during the next hop (Outer options).

-The Block options (Block1, Block2, Size1, and Size2) MAY be either only inner options, only outer options, or both inner and outer options.
-The inner and outer options are processed independently.

-##### Inner Block Options
+##### Inner Block Options {#inner-block-options}

-The inner Block options are used for endpoint-to-endpoint secure fragmentation of payload into blocks and protection of information about the fragmentation (block number, block size, last block).
-In this case, the sending CoAP endpoint fragments the CoAP message as defined in {{RFC7959}} before the message is processed by OSCOAP.
-The receiving CoAP endpoint first processes the OSCOAP message before processing blockwise as defined in {{RFC7959}}.
+The sending CoAP endpoint MAY fragment a CoAP message as defined in {{RFC7959}} before the message is processed by OSCOAP.
+In this case the Block options SHALL be processed by OSCOAP as Inner options ({{inner-options}}).
+The receiving CoAP endpoint SHALL process the OSCOAP message according to {{inner-options}} before processing blockwise as defined in {{RFC7959}}.

-Applications using OSCOAP with inner Block options MUST specify a security policy defining a maximum unfragmented message size for inner Block options such that messages exceeding this size SHALL be fragmented by the sending endpoint.

-For blockwise request operations (using Block1), an endpoint MUST follow the Request-Tag processing defined in Section 3 of {{I-D.amsuess-core-repeat-request-tag}}.
+For blockwise request operations using Block1, an endpoint MUST comply with the Request-Tag processing defined in Section 3 of {{I-D.amsuess-core-repeat-request-tag}}.
 In particular, the rules in section 3.3.1 of {{I-D.amsuess-core-repeat-request-tag}} MUST be followed, which guarantee that a specific request body is assembled only from the corresponding request blocks.

-For blockwise response operations (using Block2), an endpoint MUST follow the ETag processing defined in Section 4 of {{I-D.amsuess-core-repeat-request-tag}}.
+For blockwise response operations using Block2, an endpoint MUST comply with the ETag processing defined in Section 4 of {{I-D.amsuess-core-repeat-request-tag}}.

 ##### Outer Block Options

-A CoAP proxy may do block fragmentation on any CoAP message (including OSCOAP messages) as defined in {{RFC7959}}, and thereby decompose it into multiple blocks using outer Block options.
-The outer block options are thus neither encrypted nor integrity protected.
+Proxies MAY fragment an OSCOAP message using {{RFC7959}}, which then introduces Outer Block options not generated by the sending endpoint.
+Note that the Outer Block options are neither encrypted nor integrity protected.
+As a consequence, a proxy can maliciously inject block fragments indefinitely, since the receiving endpoint needs to receive the last block (see {{RFC7959}}) to be able to compose the OSCOAP message and verify its integrity.
+Therefore, applications supporting OSCOAP and {{RFC7959}} MUST specify a maximum unfragmented message size (MAX_UNFRAGMENTED_SIZE) considering the maximum  size of message which can be handled by the endpoints.
+Messages exceeding this size SHOULD be fragmented by the sending endpoint using Inner Block options ({{inner-block-options}}).

+An endpoint receiving an OSCOAP message with an Outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the OSCOAP message have been received, or the cumulated message size of the blocks exceeds MAX_UNFRAGMENTED_SIZE.
+In the former case, the processing of the OSCOAP message continues as defined in this document.
+In the latter case the message SHALL be discarded.

 To allow multiple concurrent request operations to the same server (not only same resource), a CoAP proxy SHOULD follow the Request-Tag processing specified in section 3.3.2 of {{I-D.amsuess-core-repeat-request-tag}}.

-An endpoint receiving an OSCOAP message with an outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the OSCOAP message have been received, or the cumulated message size of the blocks exceeds the maximum unfragmented message size.
-In the latter case the message SHALL be discarded.
-In the former case, the processing of the OSCOAP message continues as defined in this document.

-### Class I Options {#class-i}

-A Class I option is an outer option and hence visible in the options part of the OSCOAP message.
-Unless otherwise specified, Class I options SHALL be integrity protected between the endpoints, see ({{AAD}}).
-The sending endpoint SHALL encode the Class I options in the OSCOAP message as described in {{outer-options}}.

-### Class U Options {#class-u}

-Options in Class U have outer values and are used to support proxy operations.
-Unless otherwise specified, the sending endpoint SHALL encode the Class U options in the options part of the OSCOAP message as described in {{outer-options}}.

-#### Uri-Host, Uri-Port, and Proxy-Scheme

-The sending endpoint SHALL copy Uri-Host, Uri-Port, and Proxy-Scheme from the original CoAP message to the options part of the OSCOAP message.
-When Uri-Host, Uri-Port, or Proxy-Scheme options are present, Proxy-Uri is not used {{RFC7252}}.

 #### Proxy-Uri

 Proxy-Uri, when present, is split by OSCOAP into class U options and class E options, which are processed accordingly.
 When Proxy-Uri is used in the original CoAP message, Uri-* are not present {{RFC7252}}.

 The sending endpoint SHALL first decompose the Proxy-Uri value of the original CoAP message into the Proxy-Scheme, Uri-Host, Uri-Port, Uri-Path, and Uri-Query options (if present) according to section 6.4 of {{RFC7252}}.

-Uri-Path and Uri-Query are class E options and MUST be protected and processed as if obtained from the original CoAP message, see {{class-e}}.
+Uri-Path and Uri-Query are class E options and SHALL be protected and processed as Inner options ({{inner-options}}).

-The value of the Proxy-Uri option of the OSCOAP message MUST be replaced with Proxy-Scheme, Uri-Host and Uri-Port options (if present) composed according to section 6.5 of {{RFC7252}} and MUST be processed as a class U option, see {{class-u}}.
+The Proxy-Uri option of the OSCOAP message SHALL be processed as an outer option ({{outer-options}}) set to the composition of Proxy-Scheme, Uri-Host and Uri-Port options (if present) as specified in section 6.5 of {{RFC7252}}.

 Note that replacing the Proxy-Uri value with the Proxy-Scheme and Uri-* options works by design for all CoAP URIs.
 OSCOAP-aware HTTP servers should not use the userinfo component of the HTTP URI (as defined in section 3.2.1. of {{RFC3986}}), so that this type of replacement is possible in the presence of CoAP-to-HTTP proxies.
 In other documents specifying cross-protocol proxying behavior using different URI structures, it is expected that the authors will create Uri-* options that allow decomposing the Proxy-Uri, and specify in which OSCOAP class they belong.